mallocfeng/SummarizerX/README.md

 ### ✨ Features

 - 📰 Clean Content Extraction: Remove ads, navigation, and clutter for focused reading
+- 📖 Reader Mode Overlay: One‑click clean reading view in a centered dialog with a frosted header, separate vertical scrollbar (never covering the Close button), live theme sync (Auto/Light/Dark), and contained scrolling that doesn’t move the page.
+Open it via the small book icon in the panel title bar.
 - 🤖 AI-Powered Summarization & Translation: Generate concise summaries or translations in one click
 - ⚙️ Customizable Settings: Adjust prompts, modes, shortcuts, and UI preferences
 - 📑 Floating Panel: View summaries without leaving the current page